HarryLiu2003/Navi_CFCI/docs/5_deployment.md

    - Environment Variables:
      - `NEXT_PUBLIC_API_URL`: Your API Gateway URL from Google Cloud Run
      - `NEXT_PUBLIC_ENV`: `production`
+     - `NEXTAUTH_URL`: Your frontend URL (e.g., https://navi-cfci.vercel.app)
+     - `NEXTAUTH_SECRET`: Same value as the JWT secret stored in Google Cloud Secret Manager
 4. Click "Deploy"

+**Important**: The frontend is configured to route all backend requests through the API Gateway.
+It does not directly access any other backend services.

 ### Or Deploy with Vercel CLI